magento/devdocs/guides/v1.0/get-started/soap/soap-web-api-calls.md

 </tbody>
 </table>

-<h2>Authentication</h2>

-You should access all protected SOAP resources over SSL; otherwise, your credentials are sent in the clear and can be easily compromised.
-Access tokens are strings representing access authorizations issued to the client.
+<h2 id="auth">Authentication</h2>

 Protected SOAP resources can be accessed using bearer tokens (OAuth access tokens) over HTTP.
 Access tokens are strings representing an access authorization issued to the client.
-In order to get an access token, you can create an integration similar to the following.

-Authenticating using a PHP script
+For more information, see <a href="{{ site.gdeurl }}get-started/authentication/gs-authentication-oauth.html">OAuth-based authentication</a>

+The following PHP script illustrates how to get an access token:

 {% highlight php %}
 $opts = array(